05 Mar How Much Sugar Is In Your Easter Egg?

 Have you stopped to consider just how much sugar might be lurking in your favourite Easter egg?

-I don’t know about you, but I feel like I can’t go anywhere at the moment without seeing Easter eggs.
+It seems as though you can’t go anywhere at the moment without seeing Easter eggs.
 They’re prominently displayed throughout supermarkets and advertised just about everywhere.

 HOW MUCH SUGAR IS IN YOUR FAVOURITE EASTER EGG?